 I've gone through maybe five or six of different systems, in addition to some pocket cameras, since I bought my first SLR in 1990.
 In 2003 I got my first DSLR (a Canon EOS 300D) and haven't touched ordinary film since then.
 I used Canon EOS cameras until August 2011, when I traded it all for a Micro Four Thirds (MFT, m43) system.
 I haven't looked back.
 Currently I think m43 offers the best compromise between size, weight and image quality, at least for me.
 M43 cameras and lenses, are significantly lighter than traditional DSLR:s, while giving up very little in image quality.
-My main camera is now an Olympus EM-5, which really is an excellent photography camera.
-It is not as good on video, and therefore I still keep my Panasonic GH2, which really is an video excellent camera.
+In 2013 I got the Olympus EM-5, which really is an excellent still photography camera.
+It is not as good on video, and therefore I still kept my Panasonic GH2, which really is an video excellent camera.

 The gear is generally carried in a Lowepro Photo Sport 200 AW, an excellent camera backpack made for action sports.
 The gear fits fine and is well protected, and only takes a moment to retrieve the camera without removing the backpack completely.